 It’s not easy, having kids and then trying to work out whether you should/need to work and if so; what to do.
 But it’s very satisfying when you find a fulfilling career and a work/life balance that feels right for you.
 I’d love to help you get to that stage.

-If you’d like one of the limited spaces on this course then I’d love to work with you and help you make this leap into your new future.
+If you’d like to join this course, I’d love to help you make this leap into your new future.